ManojJiSharma/gpl2/README.md

 $ cargo build
 ```

-To build a specific program, such as SPL Token, for the Gemachain BPF target:
+To build a specific program, such as GPL Token, for the Gemachain BPF target:
 ```
 $ cd token/program
 $ cargo build-bpf